Creating Worlds Otherwise

 Creating Worlds Otherwise examines the narratives that subaltern groups generate around extractivism, and how they develop, communicate, and mobilize these narratives through art and cultural practices.
-It reports on a two-year research project into creative resistance to extractivism in Argentina and builds on long-term engagement working on environmental justice projects and campaigns in Argentina and the UK.
+It reports on a six-year project on creative resistance to extractivism in Argentina and builds on long-term engagement working on environmental justice projects and campaigns in Argentina and the UK.

 It is an innovative contribution to the fields of Latin American studies, political ecology, cultural studies, and art theory, and addresses pressing questions regarding what post-extractivist worlds might look like as well as how such visions are put into practice.

 Chapter 1: Territories in Conflict: Art and Territorialization

 Chapter 2: Our Bodies, Our Territories: Ecofeminism and the Ethics of Care

 Chapter 3: Human Rights and the Rights of Nature: Generating Public Narratives

 Chapter 4: Reclaiming the City: Urban Extractivism and Contested Cultures

 Chapter 5: Our Place in the World: Autonomy, Sovereignty, and Narratives of Self-Determination

 Chapter 6: Worlds in the Making: Postextractivism and Ontological Design